evanfwatkins/TarkovKitGenerator/README.md

 To start the application run 'app.py'

-To Do:
+## Upcoming Changes
-    1 Optimize graphql queries from Tarkov API.
+1. Optimize GraphQL queries from Tarkov API.
-        * Seeing some arena items
+    1. Seeing some arena items
-        * Some weapons are just the lower reciever
+    2. Some weapons are just the lower receiver
-    2 resolve "Empty" boxs spacing and url whitespace 3 Add knives to the Weapons list
+2. Resolve "Empty" box spacing and URL whitespace
+3. Add knives to the Weapons list